tonyrog/edrone/README.md

   Activate a newly uploaded edrone_control.beam file (through edrone_upgrade.erl).

-# DEMO SCRIPT (To be adapted for non-techies)
+# Demo script (to be simplified)

 1. Edit the edrone_control.erl file to introduce glitch<br>
 Set the HAVE_GLITCH value in edrone_control.erl, line 58, to 0.

 2. Make sure that the development PC is connected to AR Drone WiFi network<br>
 To avoid interferrence with wired networks that uses the 192.168.1 subnet, disconnect any ethernet cable from the PC.

 3. Compile and upload new file<br>
 Move to edrone home directory, and run the following commands

    rebar compile
    cd priv
    sh transfer-libs.sh

 The new software image, with a glitch, is now installed on the drone.

 4. Start drone pilot software on the development PC<br>
 See previous chapter for start instructions.

 5. Start drone software on AR Drone<br>
 See previous chapter for start instructions.
 Ensure that the Drone is located in an open area, with its nose (camera) pointing away from you.
 The glitch may cause temporary, low-level operaiton of the motors while the drone is on the ground.

 6. Remove the glitch fromn edrone_control.erl<br>
    Set the HAVE_GLITCH value in edrone_control.erl, line 58, to -1